taazarel/Voheim/story/pcNotesH.md

 Mika found: Two spellbooks, a scroll and a parcel from An-rivatch Skëlite found: A book and ritual dagger with his rune on it.
 Ækuf Found: 10 platinum pieces and [[Axe of Vallr]].
+The skyrates barely escape the collapse of the mirror forest, and make it out alive.
+We left as they heard laughter from the hole.

+Session 13.